 Causes of primary CAD

 B-cells are the immune cells that make cold agglutinins and other types of antibodies.
-Each B-cell can only make one single type of antibody.
-When a B-cell divides, its daughter cells can still only make that particular type of antibody.
+Each B-cell can make only one single type of antibody.
+When a B-cell divides, its daughter cells can still make only that particular type of antibody.

 It is thought that primary CAD develops when B-cells that make cold agglutinins start to divide more than normal.